 I’m Nathan Moody.
 I’ve mastered thousands of songs in many genres, including ambient electronic, techno, IDM, experimental sound art, acoustic ballads, doom metal, and everything in between.
 My truest specialty, beyond all the audio engineering details, is working with transparency, honesty, and candor.

-Two things make my mastering practice unique.
+Three things make my mastering practice unique.

 First, I believe in making artists better than I found them, not just their audio.
 I share extreme amounts of technical feedback and input with every client, so they can better express their unique visions.
 I try to do my part to contribute to my clients’ long-term artistic development, and as a result, many clients have returned to me album after album, year after year.
 I’m happy being the provider of a service, but I’m much happier being a member of a team to bring an artist’s vision to life, and to build strong relationships.

-Second, my background as a visual artist and creative director makes artistic intent my most important guiding principle in mastering my clients’ work.
+Second, my background as an artist and creative director makes artistic intent my most important guiding principle in mastering my clients’ work.
 All the other aspects of mastering – optimized loudness, format-specific corrections, and overall balancing of tracks – all come from a robust understanding of what the artist intends.
 My process is honed specifically to get at mood, theme, subtext, and intent.